-Organized shortly after the United Nations Food Systems Summit, the 49th Session of the Committee on World Food Security (CFS) will focus on the 2021 State of Food Security and Nutrition report, uptake of the CFS Voluntary Guidelines on Food Systems and Nutrition, CFS Multi-Year Programme of Work and other ongoing CFS workstreams and priorities.
-Virtual side events will enrich and complement the CFS 49 Plenary and give partners and other stakeholders an opportunity to highlight their work.
+Organized shortly after the United Nations Food Systems Summit, the 49th Session of the Committee on World Food Security (CFS) focused on the 2021 State of Food Security and Nutrition report, uptake of the CFS Voluntary Guidelines on Food Systems and Nutrition, CFS Multi-Year Programme of Work and other ongoing CFS workstreams and priorities.
+Virtual side events enriched and complemented the CFS 49 Plenary and gave partners and other stakeholders an opportunity to highlight their work.

 Objectives of the Side Event:

-- Participants appreciate the contribution of these foods to dietary diversity and interplay with biodiversity and climate change mitigation
+- Participants appreciated the contribution of these foods to dietary diversity and interplay with biodiversity and climate change mitigation

 Watch the full recording of the event below!